SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/dc_motor_pi.md

 # DC Motor with PI-controller

-In this example a PI-controller is setup for speed control of a DC-motor.
+In this example, a PI-controller is set up for speed control of a DC-motor.
 An equivalent circuit diagram is depicted below.

 ![DC-motor](https://user-images.githubusercontent.com/50108075/196108356-0e8605e3-61a9-4006-8559-786252e55928.png)

 ## Modeling and simulation

 The electrical part consists of a resistance and inductance.
-The coupling between the electrical and rotational domain is done via an electro motive force (EMF) component.
+The coupling between the electrical and rotational domain is done via an electro-motive force (EMF) component.
 The voltage across the EMF is proportional to the angular velocity and the current is proportional to the torque.
-On the mechanical side viscous friction in e.g. a bearing and the inertia of the shaft is modelled.
+On the mechanical side, viscous friction in, e.g., a bearing and the inertia of the shaft is modelled.

-A PI-controller with anti windup measure should be used as a speed controller.
+A PI-controller with anti-windup measure should be used as a speed controller.
 A simulation is performed to verify the tracking performance of the controller and the disturbance rejection capabilities.

-First the needed packages are imported and the parameters of the model defined.
+First, the needed packages are imported and the parameters of the model defined.

 ```@example dc_motor_pi
 using ModelingToolkit